Is it time to consider a different rent due date?

-On the housing front, the government is consulting fast-growing municipalities and regions, such as Barrie, Hamilton, and Waterloo, for their views.
-These areas have been invited to propose changes to previously approved official plans to support local priorities, while also supporting the province’s goal of building 1.5 million new homes by 2031.
+On the housing front, fast-growing municipalities such as Barrie, Hamilton, and Waterloo have been invited to propose changes to the bill so that it better reflect their local priorities, while also supporting the province’s goal of building 1.5 million new homes by 2031.

 More housing policy headlines